Blu-ray Region Codes

 Additional Region Code Information

 As a side note, there are technically 3 other region codes aside from regions 1-6.
-These are region 0, region 7 and region 8.
+These are regions 0, 7, and 8.

 Region 7 is reserved mainly for future use.
 As of now, region 7 is only used by MPAA (Motion Picture Association of America) and in Asia for copies intended only for use by the media.